 Here's a real deep state you need to worry about.
 The risk of developing deep vein thrombosis, or DVT, increases with age.
 That's when a blood clot forms deep in your veins, usually in the leg.
 If a piece breaks off, it can travel to the lungs or heart, a potentially fatal complication.

-Recommendation: According to the Mayo Clinic, the best ways to prevent DVT include not sitting still for long periods of time, keeping your weight in a healthy range, not smoking, and getting regular exercise.
+The Remedy Rx: According to the Mayo Clinic, the best ways to prevent DVT include not sitting still for long periods of time, keeping your weight in a healthy range, not smoking, and getting regular exercise.

 You Don't Know The Signs Of An Aneurysm